martzcodes/blog-cdk-apigwv2-token/README.md

-# Welcome to your CDK TypeScript project!
+# Blog Post Example

-This is a blank project for TypeScript development with CDK.
+This was generated via the AWS CDK.
+It's a super simple repo for demo purposes and was used in a blog post on https://dev.to/martzcodes

 The `cdk.json` file tells the CDK Toolkit how to execute your app.